alvarotrigo/fullPage.js/README.md

 ## Options

 - `licenseKey`: (default `null`). **This option is compulsory.** If you use fullPage in a non open source project, then you should use the license key provided on the purchase of the fullPage Commercial License.
-Otherwise, you can use the string `OPEN-SOURCE-GPLV3-LICENSE`.
+If your project is open source, [contact me](https://alvarotrigo.com/#contact) with a link to its repository and I'll provide you a license key.
 Please read more about licenses [here](https://github.com/alvarotrigo/fullPage.js#license) and [on the website](https://alvarotrigo.com/fullPage/pricing/).
 For example:

 ```javascript
 new fullpage({